Live at Red Rocks (video)

-Live at Red Rocks is a concert performance video by the American singer-songwriter and Fleetwood Mac vocalist Stevie Nicks.
+Live at Red Rocks is a concert performance video by the American singer-songwriter and Fleetwood Mac vocalist Stevie Nicks, performing at Red Rocks Amphitheater in Colorado.
 It was filmed during Nicks' 1986 Rock a Little Tour.
 It features special guests Peter Frampton on guitar and Mick Fleetwood on percussion.
 It was nominated for the Grammy Award for Best Performance Music Video in 1987.
 Originally released on VHS and Laserdisc in 1987, it was also issued on the VCD format, and later reissued on DVD in 2007.